decred/dcrd/dcrec/secp256k1/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/decred/dcrd/dcrec/secp256k1/v4)

-Package secp256k1 implements optimized secp256k1 elliptic curve operations.
+Package secp256k1 provides an optimized pure-Go implementation of secp256k1 elliptic curve cryptography.

-This package provides an optimized pure Go implementation of elliptic curve cryptography operations over the secp256k1 curve as well as data structures and functions for working with public and private secp256k1 keys.
-See https://www.secg.org/sec2-v2.pdf for details on the standard.
+It is designed for correctness, performance, security, and high assurance through specialized secp256k1 arithmetic, constant-time engineering, formal verification of critical arithmetic routines, differential testing, and multiple complementary testing techniques.
+It requires no cgo and provides data structures and functions for working with public and private secp256k1 keys.

-In addition, sub packages are provided to produce, verify, parse, and serialize ECDSA signatures and EC-Schnorr-DCRv0 (a custom Schnorr-based signature scheme specific to Decred) signatures.
+In addition, subpackages are provided to produce, verify, parse, and serialize ECDSA signatures and EC-Schnorr-DCRv0 (a custom Schnorr-based signature scheme specific to Decred) signatures.
 See the README.md files in the relevant sub packages for more details about those aspects.

-An overview of the features provided by this package are as follows:
+## Features

+- Pure Go implementation with no cgo dependency
-- Private key generation, serialization, and parsing
+- Private key generation, parsing, and serialization
-- Public key generation, serialization and parsing per ANSI X9.62-1998
+- Public key generation, parsing, and serialization per ANSI X9.62-1998
   - Parses uncompressed, compressed, and hybrid public keys
   - Serializes uncompressed and compressed public keys
-- Specialized types for performing optimized and constant time field operations
-  - `FieldVal` type for working modulo the secp256k1 field prime
-  - `ModNScalar` type for working modulo the secp256k1 group order
+- Point decompression from a given x coordinate
+- RFC6979 deterministic nonce generation with support for extra data and version information to prevent nonce reuse across signing algorithms
-- Elliptic curve operations in Jacobian projective coordinates
+- Optimized elliptic curve operations in Jacobian projective coordinates
   - Point addition
   - Point doubling
   - Scalar multiplication with an arbitrary point
   - Scalar multiplication with the base point (group generator)
-- Point decompression from a given x coordinate
-- Nonce generation via RFC6979 with support for extra data and version information that can be used to prevent nonce reuse between signing algorithms

-It also provides an implementation of the Go standard library `crypto/elliptic` `Curve` interface via the `S256` function so that it may be used with other packages in the standard library such as `crypto/tls`, `crypto/x509`, and `crypto/ecdsa`.
-However, in the case of ECDSA, it is highly recommended to use the `ecdsa` sub package of this package instead since it is optimized specifically for secp256k1 and is significantly faster as a result.
+- Specialized arithmetic optimized specifically for secp256k1
+  - `FieldVal` for arithmetic modulo the secp256k1 field prime
+  - `ModNScalar` for arithmetic modulo the secp256k1 group order

+> NOTE: The `S256()` function and the associated `crypto/elliptic.Curve` methods
+> (`Add`, `Double`, etc.) on `KoblitzCurve` are **deprecated**.
+>
+> Use the `ecdsa` subpackage.
+The generic `crypto/elliptic` interface is
+> significantly slower for secp256k1 and has been **deprecated** by the Go
+> authors.

+## Assurance

+This package emphasizes correctness and implementation assurance through multiple complementary validation techniques.

+Key implementation characteristics include:

+- Continuous production use since 2013 across the Decred and Bitcoin ecosystems
+- Specialized secp256k1 arithmetic rather than generic elliptic curve implementations
+- Constant-time field and scalar arithmetic for secret-dependent operations
+- Formal verification of critical arithmetic operations using the Z3 theorem prover
+- Differential testing against other secp256k1 implementations, including Bitcoin Core's libsecp256k1
+- Deterministic test vectors
+- Property-based testing
+- Coverage-guided fuzz testing
+- Manual review of security-critical implementation details

+The formal verification artifacts establish correctness properties of critical optimized arithmetic implementations, including multi-precision multiplication, intermediate value bounds, carry handling, and modular reduction.
+They are available in the [internal/proofs](internal/proofs) directory.

+Secret-dependent arithmetic is implemented using constant-time algorithms and generated machine code is inspected during validation to help confirm that compiler optimizations preserve the intended constant-time properties.

+No single technique is sufficient to establish confidence in cryptographic software.
+Formal verification, differential validation, constant-time engineering, testing, and manual review provide complementary sources of implementation assurance.

+## Testing and Verification

+In addition to extensive unit testing, this package employs multiple validation techniques appropriate for cryptographic software, including deterministic test vectors, property-based testing, differential testing against independent implementations, coverage-guided fuzz testing, and formal verification of security-critical arithmetic routines.

-Although this package was primarily written for dcrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use optimized secp256k1 elliptic curve cryptography.
+Although this package was originally developed for dcrd, it has intentionally been designed as a standalone module for any projects needing to use optimized secp256k1 elliptic curve cryptography.

-Finally, a comprehensive suite of tests is provided to provide a high level of quality assurance.
+## References

+The secp256k1 domain parameters are specified in [SEC 2: Recommended Elliptic Curve Domain Parameters](https://www.secg.org/sec2-v2.pdf).

 ## secp256k1 use in Decred